Palawan Entry Requirements

 Cost: N/A

-Nationals of countries not listed under visa-free entry must obtain a visa from a Philippine embassy or consulate before travel.
+Citizens of countries without visa-free agreements with the Philippines must obtain a visa from a Philippine embassy or consulate before arriving.
+This applies to a relatively small number of nationalities.

 Arrival Process